When we bought out house, I deliberately had the builder add some additional lights in my garage. But it still looked like a dungeon.

 Not too warm or welcoming a place, to say the least.

 But adding additional lights in your garage isn’t as straightforward as we thought.
-There’s a lot to actually consider.
+There’s a lot to actually consider, so I created this guide to help you avoid mistakes with your garage remodel.

-Here are a few ideas to consider when you start thinking about upgrading your garage lighting.
+Here are a few ideas to consider when you start thinking about choosing the best lights for your garage ceiling.

 Zone and Task Lighting